AY2526S1-CS2113-T11-2/tp/docs/DeveloperGuide.md

 `ExpenseManager#addExpense` enforces a set of assertions: the amount must remain positive, the description non-blank, and the category non-empty.
 Although assertions are disabled at runtime by default, they serve as guardrails during development and test execution (`./gradlew test` runs with `-ea`).
 The manager appends the expense to an `ArrayList`, deliberately avoiding sorting or filtering to preserve insertion order for index-based commands.

 The `Expense` object itself is largely immutable—only the paid flag can change post-construction.
-We considered using a builder but opted for a simple constructor to keep object creation lightweight.
-Formatting logic (`Expense#formatForDisplay`) centralises the "[`[X] [CATEGORY] DESCRIPTION - $AMOUNT`]" representation so that both `Ui` and tests stay in sync.
+The implementation uses a simple constructor rather than a builder pattern to keep object creation lightweight.
+Formatting logic (`Expense#formatForDisplay`) centralizes the "[`[X] [CATEGORY] DESCRIPTION - $AMOUNT`]" representation so that both `Ui` and tests stay in sync.

 #### Logging and Diagnostics